These are some of the most famous shark attacks ever.

 Fortunately for Fox, the shark became distracted by a line of his catch.
 Because the line was still attached to Fox, he nearly drowned when the shark headed under again.
 In an unbelievable stroke of luck, the line snapped and he was able to get back to the surface.

 This is probably the most gruesome attack anyone has ever been through and lived to tell the tale.
 Fox suffered massive blood loss.
 It took 462 stitches to seal his wounds!
-The shark’s big teeth punctured one of his lungs and his diaphragm.
+The shark's big teeth punctured one of his lungs and his diaphragm.
 His abdomen was ripped open and internal organs were actually exposed.
 Photos of the bite marks on his body can be seen in shark books everywhere.
 It is arguably the most famous attack to ever happen in Australia.

 He also suffered some serious lacerations on his hand when he attempted to push the shark away.
 To this day, over 50 years later, he still has a piece of the shark's tooth embedded in his hand.

-Surprisingly, Fox doesn’t hate sharks.
-In fact, he’s been a champion of their conservation ever since.
+Surprisingly, Fox doesn't hate sharks.
+In fact, he's been a champion of their conservation ever since.
 He even helped develop the first shark cage and helped popularize the sport of cage diving.
-He’s even written a book on the subject and taken part in numerous documentaries in his attempts to help people get over their fears of these ocean predators.
-And, he’s only been in the water a handful of times since the attack.
+He's even written a book on the subject and taken part in numerous documentaries in his attempts to help people get over their fears of these ocean predators.
+Although he's only been in the water a handful of times since the attack.
 Can you really blame him?

 Bethany Hamilton, 2003